TogaTech/JStream/README.md

 `Boolean streamOpen` - the current status of the stream (`true` for open, `false` for closed)

-`Boolean streamOpen` - the current status of the stream (`true` for open, `false` for closed)
+`Boolean connected` - whether the stream is connected (`true` for connected, `false` for disconnected)

 ### Other Classes

 `SHA256(s)`

-> Generates the SHA-256 hash used on the server to compare if the state has changed
+> Generates the SHA-256 hash used on the server to compare if the state has changed, also used to generate an authcode
 >
 > `String s` - the string to hash
 >